oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 * **Administrative user** (for example, oroadminuser) --- A user should be able to perform administration operations like application installation, update, etc.
 * **Application user** (for example, nginx) ---  A user should be able to perform runtime operations that require no changes in the application source code files.

-In this guide, to simplify installation in the local and development environment, we are loosening this requirement and use the superuser permissions to perform Oro application administrative tasks.
+In this guide, to simplify installation in the local and development environment, we are loosening this requirement and using the superuser permissions to perform Oro application administrative tasks.
 However, for your staging or production environment, please adjust the commands that will follow in the next sections to run environment management commands as well as application install and update via a dedicated admin user.

 Commands for running the web server, php-fpm process, cron commands, background processes, etc., are executed via the dedicated *application user* (*nginx*).
-Reuse them without modification, if you keep the same username.
+Reuse them without modification if you keep the same username.
 Otherwise, adjust them accordingly.

 Enable Installed Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^